 We are a development stage company with a very small amount of revenue and do not expect to generate additional revenues unless and until our patent portfolio, or part of it, is commercialized.
-We may need to raise additional capital to fund our operations and our litigation against Microsoft and there can be no assurance that we will be successful in doing so on acceptable terms or at all.
+We anticipate that our existing cash and cash equivalents are insufficient to fund our operations for longer than through the end of September 2009.
+We need to raise additional capital to fund our operations and our litigation against Microsoft and there can be no assurance that we will be successful in doing so on acceptable terms or at all.
 Our inability to generate sufficient cash flow or raise other funds to meet our expenses, obligations and sustain our operations raises substantial doubt about our ability to continue as a going concern.
 See the "Liquidity and Capital Resources" section in our Quarterly Report on Form 10-Q filed with the SEC on August 10, 2009 for additional information.